macOS Launcher¶

 xattr -d com.apple.quarantine /path/to/Bibliogon.app

-1. The launcher checks that Docker Desktop is installed and running.
-If Docker is not running, a dialog asks you to start it and click Retry.
+- Docker check.
+The launcher confirms Docker Desktop is installed and running.
+If Docker Desktop is missing, a dialog with the install URL appears and the launcher exits.
+If Docker is installed but not running, a dialog asks you to start Docker Desktop and click Retry; the launcher tries up to three times.

-4. When Bibliogon is ready, your default browser opens at http://localhost:7880 (or whatever port is configured in your .env file).
+- Browser.
+When Bibliogon is ready, your default browser opens at

 Click Stop Bibliogon in the launcher window, or just quit the app.
 The launcher runs docker compose down and exits.
 Docker Desktop keeps running; only the Bibliogon containers stop.